vitaliemaldur/tbl/README.md

 export TW_ACCESS_TOKEN=<your_twitter_token>
 export TW_ACCESS_TOKEN_SECRET=<your_twitter_token_secret>

-python3 tbl/manage.py                #to fetch and store the links python3 tbl/manage.py --post=twitter #to post a random link on twitter python3 tbl/manage.py --test         #to test all available scrapers
+python3 tbl/manage.py                           #to fetch and store the links python3 tbl/manage.py --post=twitter            #to post a random link on twitter python3 tbl/manage.py --test                    #to test all available scrapers python3 tbl/manage.py --remove InstagramScraper # remove all links of this scraper
 ```

 ## OAuth Tokens